Tabletop RPG advice for little dragons

 Metamagic Adept

 Sorcerers are the best Blasters because they get metamagic; this feat allows any caster class to gain some access to metamagic.
 This can be incredibly useful for non-Sorcerers, but even Sorcerers might get some use out of a little additional versatility in their metamagic options.
-Careful Spell, Empowered Spell, Heightened Spell, and Transmuted Spell can all be useful for Blasters.
+Careful Spell, Empowered Spell, Heightened Spell, Transmuted Spell, and especially Quickened Spell can all be useful for Blasters.

 Elemental Adept